saaamar/abtest-framework/theory/ab_testing_theory_and_design.md

 [TOC]

-# 📘 A/B Testing Theory for the Dynamic A/B Testing Analysis Framework
+# 📘 Practical A/B Testing Theory and Design Guide

 > **How to use these docs**
 >
 > * Use `README.md` as your primary entry point for the package: what the framework does, how to configure it, and example usage.
-> * Use this `AB_TESTING_THEORY.md` file when you want the underlying statistical theory: detailed formulas, derivations, design trade‑offs, and methodological justifications referenced from the README.
+> * Use this theory guide when you want the underlying statistical theory: detailed formulas, derivations, design trade‑offs, and methodological justifications referenced from the README.

 This document gathers the **statistical theory and methodology** that underpins the framework in `README.md`.